If my school does not offer a pre-pharmacy program, what should I select as my major?

 - Early Decision candidates who are denied admission or who are deferred to Regular Decision may apply to other PharmCAS schools after October 20, 2017 as per PharmCAS guidelines.

 - Official PCAT scores

-- Transcripts must be received by PharmCAS by the Early Decision deadline
+- Official Transcripts must be received by PharmCAS by the Early Decision deadline

 - you are interviewed and deferred to Regular Decision

-We recommended that you apply no later than late September/early October.
+We recommend that you apply no later than late September/early October.
 It can take up to five weeks for the College of Pharmacy to receive a verified PharmCAS application.
-Applying by the admissions deadlines (January 5 for PharmCAS and January 19 for the Supplemental Application), or even in October or November 2016 may lower your chance of acceptance because of the competition to obtain an interview or admission offer in the spring.
+Applying by the admissions deadlines (January 5 for PharmCAS and January 15 for the Supplemental Application), may lower your chance of acceptance because of the competition to obtain an interview or admission offer in the spring.

 All interviewed candidates are eligible for admissions to the Pharm.D. program.
 Following the on-site interview, the College of Pharmacy Admissions Committee periodically reviews applications and interview evaluations.
 The Admissions Committee typically convenes on a 2-3 week cycle and reviews applicant files as timely as possible.
 You may receive an offer shortly after your interview, pending the Admissions Committee's evaluation.

 If you do not receive an offer within 2-3 weeks of your interview, you are still eligible for admissions and a decision will be deferred until the end of the 2017-2018 admissions cycle.
 The Admissions Committee strives to notify all applicants of their admission status no later than March 31, 2018.
 Accepted applicants will be contacted via phone and email.
 Deferred, declined and waitlisted applicants will be notified via email.

 Admission decisions are made on a rolling basis beginning in the fall 2017 semester and continuing through late March 2018; during this period, a student may be accepted at any time.

 Early Decision Applicants